montagejs/collections/README.md

 -   `"Will"` if `capture`
 -   `"Change"`

-*The specific handler method name differs from those constructed by Version 1, in that it includes the term, `"Property"`.
+*The specific handler method name differs from those constructed by version 1, in that it includes the term, `"Property"`.
 Thus, all observer handler method names now receive a complete description of the kind of change, at the expense of some verbosity.*